ersin-erdal/data-generator/README.md

    "params": { "id": "1", "start": 1, "incrementBy": 5 }
    }
    ```
-   Output: <br> At each execution, a new integer is returned, starting with `start` and increasing the last number held in memory by `incrementBy`. `id` is used to identify the latest value in memory.
+   Output: <br> At each execution, a new integer is returned, starting with `start` and increasing the last number held in memory by `incrementBy`. `id` is used to identify the latest value in memory. e.g. 1, 6, 11, 16, 21...
    <br><br>
 4. **randomInt** <br>
    Input schema: